KodyPay/kody-clientsdk-java/samples/README.md

 This project demonstrates how to use the Kody Java gRPC client to communicate with Kody payments gateway.

 ## Requirements
-- Java 21 or later
+- Java 17 or later
-- Github account
 - Gradle

 ## Installation